pavanpandu-aws/loginproject/README.md

   - **Scenario:** An e-commerce company experiences varying traffic demands throughout the year and wants to balance performance and cost.
 They leverage a hybrid cloud approach.
 They host their main web application on a public cloud platform to handle normal traffic loads.
 During peak seasons, they utilize additional resources from a private cloud to handle the increased workload.
 This hybrid setup allows them to scale efficiently while maintaining control over sensitive customer data.

 - **Multi Cloud:** The multi-cloud refers to deploying the same type of public or private cloud.
-When a consumer's needs are not fulfilled from the services of one vendor, then the consumer source another vendor to fulfill their needs.
+When a consumer's needs are not fulfilled from the services of one vendor, then the consumer source another vendor to fulfil their needs.
 ![Multi Cloud](https://qph.cf2.quoracdn.net/main-qimg-cfe714ceed080cd4291bd2bda08aed91-lq)

 ### Essential Characteristics